-At these temperatures, you can simply rest and soak in the water, unlike a colder pool, that requires constant activity in order to stay warm.`
+At these temperatures, you can simply rest and soak in the water, unlike a colder pool, that requires constant activity in order to stay warm.

-If you're having trouble getting your water cold enough, which can be tricky in 110-degree weather, here are some tips:
+If you're having trouble getting your water cold enough, which can be tricky in 110-degree weather, here are some tips.

-Check the setting of your tub, there may be a summertime mode or a rest mode.
+There may be a summertime mode or a rest mode.
 Either option will stop the spa from heating the water.